Budget & Tips

 Lodges.
 On the bangs of national parks or on vast stretches of wilderness, hotels are giving way to lodges, worthy heirs to traditional bush houses that blend wonderfully into the landscape thanks to their use of natural materials.
 Located in the heart of lush vegetation or arid deserts, the lodges all have their own distinctive character, playing the authenticity card while maintaining a constant concern for comfort.
 Depending on the region, thatch, wood, stone or bamboo are used to build small bungalows or chalets, private terraces and communal buildings (lounges, bars, restaurants) offering grandiose views over the landscape or overlooking waterholes favored by wildlife.

-In addition to sunbathing by the pools, game drives (a 4 x 4 safari lasting a few hours on the vast expanses of the property or the adjacent national park to observe the flora and fauna) or nature drives (the same principle, but with a focus on observing the landscape and flora, although animals are usually encountered) are offered.
+In addition to sunbathing by the pools, game drives (a 4 x 4 safari lasting a few hours on the vast expanses of the property or the adjacent national park, to observe the flora and fauna) or nature drives (the same principle, but with a focus on observing the landscape and flora, although animals are generally encountered) are offered.
 These outings are accompanied by a guide who provides a wealth of naturalist information, as well as information on how certain Namibian peoples use their natural resources.
-Other activities are also on offer, depending on the lodge: hiking, hot-air ballooning, boating and more.
-Last but not least, the emphasis is on food and drink, generally of the highest quality (the game is delicious) and always plentiful.
+Other activities are also on offer, depending on the lodge: hiking, hot-air ballooning, boating, etc. Last but not least, the emphasis is on food and drink, which is generally of the highest quality (the game is delicious) and always plentiful.
 Accommodation options include B&B, half-board or full-board (with or without activities), depending on the establishment.

 Guest farm or guest ranch.
 This type of farm accommodation is highly developed in Namibia.